jaceeeyong-boop/ceg3004project/README.md

 - Model selection

 ## 2. Aim
-The aim of this project is to design a robust audio classification pipeline for Environmental Sound Classification that performs well under clean, noisy, and band-limited conditions.
-The system should be able to classify environmental audio clips into 50 sound classes using meaningful DSP feature extraction and machine learning techniques.
+The aim is to design a robust audio classification pipeline for Environmental Sound Classification that performs well under clean and distorted conditions.

 ## 3. Objectives
 The objectives of this project are:
-1. To preprocess environmental audio clips to improve signal quality and consistency.
+• Train on labeled environmental sound data
-2. To extract meaningful DSP features such as MFCC, log-mel spectrogram, and spectral features.
+• Extract meaningful DSP features
-3. To apply machine learning classifiers to classify audio clips into 50 environmental sound classes.
+• Use a machine learning classifier to classify into the 50 sound classes
-4. To improve robustness of the model under noisy and band-limited conditions.
-5. To evaluate different preprocessing methods, feature extraction techniques, and models using Macro-F1 score.
-6. To develop a reproducible and well-documented system using GitHub.
+• Demonstrates robustness to noise and bandwidth distortions

 ## 4. Dataset Description
 The dataset is derived from the ESC-50 dataset and contains: